Textualize/rich/README.md

 Rich works with Linux, OSX, and Windows.
 True color / emoji works with new Windows Terminal, classic terminal is limited to 8 colors.

+Rich also works with [Jupyter notebooks](https://jupyter.org/) with no additional configuration required.

 ## Installing

 Install with `pip` or your favorite PyPi package manager.